Peter-Vanderhyde/Ray-Tracer/README.md

 - A camera that can be moved and rotated within the scene with custom FOV.
 - Several lighting options including a light material for objects, point lights, and an optional sun effect through global directional light.
 - Apply colors or image textures to objects.
 (Can handle transparent image textures)
-- Options to create a skysphere using a PNG image texture, use the built in simple sky background, or just leave the background as default black.
+- Options to create a skysphere using a PNG image texture or color texture, use the built in simple sky background, or just leave the background as default black.
 - Apply normal map textures or specular map textures to objects.
 - Billboard planes that are only collidable from one side.
 Allows for see-through objects or light only shining one way.
 - Create a custom depth of field effect in renders.
 - Create mesh objects with custom specified mesh vertices.
 - Creates the resulting render as a PNG image with specified dimensions.
+- Every rendered image saves the contents of the scene TXT file in the bits of the image.
+This allows scenes to be recreated by looking at the TXT contents used to render an image.

+## Running the Ray Tracer
+1. Navigate into the build folder.
+2. Run `main.exe <sceneFileName>.txt`.

 ## Setting Up a Scene Text File
 ***Keep in Mind***